Using Snell Library

 Please respect the rights of others to study in Snell Library.
 Disruptive devices, such as music or video players with headphones that leak sound, may not be used in the library.

 Snell Library has designated floors into sound zones.
-The fourth floor of Snell Library is a preferred silent zone, and the third floor is a preferred quiet zone.
+The third floor of Snell Library is a preferred quiet zone.
 Please mute phones and keep conversations to a minimum for the sake of others studying on the upper floors.

-Those who wish to work in groups should please restrict themselves to the first, second or third floors.
+Those who wish to work in groups should please restrict themselves to the first or second floors.
 Group Study Rooms can be booked in advance.
 Other library spaces available to be reserved can be found on the rooms and spaces pace.
 Spaces can also be reserved throughout campus through Spaces at Northeastern.

 Responsible conduct is expected of all persons who use the University Library.
 People who engage in inappropriate, abusive, or disruptive behaviors will be asked to leave.